tlee75/interview-iac/README.md

 The Github Actions depend on a few variables.
 Create a `prod` Github environment and create a secret named `PULUMI_ACCESS_TOKEN` and store an access token from pulumi.com.

+Create a Github Variable named `TF_VAR_COMPARTMENT_OCID` and insert the compartment ID where the resources will be deployed.